MarauderXtreme/video-game-radiostation-playlists/README.md

 ## Contribute

 You found a mistake in one of the lists or a better version of a song or the song is now available.
 [Let us know](https://github.com/MarauderXtreme/game-radio-playlists/issues/new)
-Feele free to [add](https://github.com/MarauderXtreme/game-radio-playlists/compare) other radio station and submit them.
+Feel free to [add](https://github.com/MarauderXtreme/game-radio-playlists/compare) other radio station and submit them.
 There is a template which you can use to add other radio stations.

 ## The Future

 For now we will continue to add radio stations we like.
-You are welcome to contribute playlists on other platforms like `Deezer` or `Amazon Music`.
+You are welcome to contribute playlists on other platforms like `Deezer` or `Amazon Music` if this is somehow possible.
+I don't think, this list qualifies as awesome list, since it is more like a plain list than only `awesome` things.
+(Well, at least I think these Radio Stations are awesome.)

 ## Is it any good?